rreece/markdown-memo/README.md

         1.  two
         1.  three

 -   Edit the metadata in `meta.yaml`.
-Example licenses are
 -   Call `make` to generate valid xhtml.
 -   Call `make pdf` to generate pdf documents.

 I use an image of my email to hide it from text crawlers.
-Please replace `img/my_email.png` with a screenshot of your email address instead of mine, or remove the use of the image in `meta.yaml`.
+Please replace `img/my_email.png` with a screenshot of your email address instead of mine, or just remove the use of the image in `meta.yaml`.

 Customize the files in `templates/` to ajust the format of the output html and pdfs files to your needs.